foliovision/fv-all-in-one-seo-pack/readme.txt

 * You can override any title and set any META description and any META keywords you want.
 * Backward-Compatibility with many other plugins, like Auto Meta, Ultimate Tag Warrior and others.
 * Support for qTranslate
-* noindex and nofollow for each post
+* noindex and nofollow for each post (also excludes post from search and link rel prev/next attributes)

 **FV extra features**: